Table of Contents

-Other countries have offered the PanOptix Trifocal Lenses for years, but recent U.S. approval can help more people with cataracts achieve better vision.
+Other countries have offered the PanOptix Trifocal Lenses for years, but recent U.S. approval in 2019 can help more people with cataracts achieve better vision.
 Another pivotal study conducted across 12 U.S. sites found that 99 percent of PanOptix patients were very satisfied with the trifocal lens, saying they would choose this option again.

 There were some mild side effects reported in a 2017 study, usually when a trifocal lens replaced the natural lens in a person’s nondominant eye.
 These side effects included:

-- Haloes around lights.
+- Halos around lights.

 - Some visual disturbances.